ProxiBlue/reCaptcha/README.md

 All:
 ====

-* if camptcha is enabled, disable it, including for admin
+* if captcha is enabled, disable it. including for admin

 By GIT:
 =======